Sprint Omni-Channel Unification

 → Ran alignment sessions with product, ops, and engineering to translate customer experience goals into scalable system architecture.

-• Created shared service context across support, sales, and retail
+shared service context across sales/support/retail

 Cultural Contribution